-- can confirm that you have the authority of the site owner or manager to undertake the project at the nominated site(s).
-You will be required to provide a letter from the site owner or manager using the letter template provided on business.gov.au prior to entering into a grant agreement - can commit to start your project within 8 weeks of executing a grant agreement which can include project planning activities.
+- provide evidence of your incorporation - confirm that you have the authority of the site owner or manager to undertake the project at the nominated site(s).
+You will be required to provide a letter from the site owner or manager using the letter template provided on business.gov.au prior to entering into a grant agreement - commit to start your project within 8 weeks of executing a grant agreement which can include project planning activities.